luquelab/Athena/docs/index.md

 The current lab approach is based on computational modeling, combining mathematics, statistics, and biophysics with experimental collaborations.
 An intrinsic part of the lab's mission is training a new generation of interdisciplinary researchers with a solid foundation in scientific crafting, metacognition, and rapport.

 This is a new site under construction.
 It has a repository in GitHub and is generated with GitHub pages.
-The migration of our [prior lab's website](https://www.luquelab.com) will be completed in January 2022.
+The migration of our [prior lab's website](https://www.luquelab.com) will be completed in August 2022.